Learn About Noma

 The exact cause is unknown, but noma may be due to a certain kind of bacteria.

-This disorder most often occurs in young, severely malnourished children between the ages of 2 to 5.
+This disorder most often occurs in young, severely malnourished children from ages 2 to 5 years.
 Often they have had an illness such as measles, scarlet fever, tuberculosis, or cancer.
 They may also have a weakened immune system.

 Risk factors include: